Growth of the analytic rank of modular elliptic curves over quintic extensions: Abstract

 \section{Abstract}

-Given a rational elliptic curve $E_{/\bb{Q}}$, we denote by $G_5(E;X)$ the number of quintic fields of absolute discriminant at most $X$ such that the analytic rank of $E$ grows over $K$, i.e., $\mrm{r}_\mrm{an}(E/K)>\mrm{r}_\mrm{an}(E/\bb{Q})$.
-We show that $G_5(E;X)\asymp_{+\infty} X$ when the elliptic curve $E$ has odd conductor and at least one prime of multiplicative reduction.
-As Bhargava showed that the number of quintic fields of absolute discriminant at most $X$ is asymptotic to $c_5 X$ for some positve constant $c_5>0$, \cite{Bar5}, our result exposes the growth of the analytic rank as a very common circumstance over quintic fields.
+Given $F$ a totally real field and $E_{/F}$ a modular elliptic curve, we denote by $G_5(E_{/F};X)$ the number of quintic extensions $K$ of $F$ such that the norm of the relative discriminant is at most $X$ and the analytic rank of $E$ grows over $K$, i.e., $r_\mrm{an}(E/K)>r_\mrm{an}(E/F)$.
+We show that $G_5(E_{/F};X)\asymp_{+\infty} X$ when the elliptic curve $E_{/F}$ has odd conductor and at least one prime of multiplicative reduction.
+As Bhargava, Shankar and Wang \cite{BSW} showed that the number of quintic extensions of $F$ with norm of the relative discriminant at most $X$ is asymptotic to $c_{5,F} X$ for some positive constant $c_{5,F}$, our result exposes the growth of the analytic rank as a very common circumstance over quintic extensions.